-When the material to be tested is submitted in such form that it can be sheared into straight strips, a closed magnetic circuit is built up of the material.
-The cutting to size is done at this Bureau, and has but slight effect upon the value of the losses.
-Sufficient material should be sent so that when cut into strips 5 by 25.4 cm (2 by 10 inches) it will net 2 kilograms (4.5 pounds) in weight.
-These strips are made up in four bundles, which form the four sides of a square magnetic circuit.
+The total losses due to the combined effects of hysteresis and eddy currents in sheet iron and steel when subjected to a sine wave of alternating magnetic flux are measured by the method described in full in Technical Paper No. 109 (from Bulletin of this Bureau, vol. 5, pp. 453-482).
+This paper will be mailed on request.
+For this test ten small sheets approximately 30 cm (12 inches) square are required.
+These are cut at this Bureau into strips 5 by 25.4 cm and made up into four bundles, which form the four sides of a square magnetic circuit.
 The arrangement is similar to that proposed by Epstein, but differs from it in having good magnetic joints at the corners of the square.
-It is thus possible to secure an accuracy of 1 per cent with a smaller quantity of material, and yet without appreciable distortion of the wave-form.
-A full description of this apparatus is given in Technical Paper No. 109 (from Bulletin of the Bureau, vol. 5), which will be mailed upon request.
-It is there shown that the sheet material in common use varies very widely in quality, and the quality is not closely related to the cost.
-Some of the results are given in the following table:
+It is thus possible to secure an accuracy of 1 or 2 per cent with a smaller quantity of material, and yet without appreciable distortion of the wave form.
+In the paper cited above it is shown that the sheet material in common use varies very widely in quality, and the quality is not closely related to the cost.
+Some of the results are given in Tables I and II.